Aaron Burr: Law and politics

+Government

 Burr served in the New York State Assembly in 1784–85.
-In 1784, as an assemblyman, Burr unsuccessfully sought to abolish slavery immediately following the American Revolutionary War.

-Also, he continued his military service as a lieutenant colonel and commander of a regiment in the militia brigade commanded by William Malcolm.
-He became seriously involved in politics in 1789, when George Clinton appointed him as New York State Attorney General.
-He was also Commissioner of Revolutionary War Claims in 1791.
-In 1791, he was elected by the legislature as a Senator from New York, defeating incumbent General Philip Schuyler.
-He served in the Senate until 1797.
+In 1784, as an assemblyman, he unsuccessfully sought to abolish slavery immediately following the war, despite having owned slaves himself.
+He also continued his military service as a lieutenant colonel and commander of a regiment in the militia brigade commanded by William Malcolm.
+He became seriously involved in politics in 1789, when Governor George Clinton appointed him as New York State Attorney General.
+He was also Commissioner of Revolutionary War Claims.

+In 1791, Burr was elected by the legislature as a United States Senator from New York, defeating incumbent General Philip Schuyler.
+During his time in the Senate, Burr made several federalist enemies due to his beliefs, including his opposition to Hamilton's proposed financial system.
+During the 1795 debates on the Jay Treaty, Burr gave a speech illustrating his alignment with the Democratic-Republican party; he would formally join the party prior to the end of his Senatorial term.
+In Burr's last year of being a senator, he opposed Washington's foreigner policy in Washington's Farewell Address.
+Rather than trying to be reelected, Burr resigned from the Senate in 1797, after only one term.

-Burr ran for president in the 1796 election and received 30 electoral votes, coming in fourth behind John Adams, Thomas Jefferson, and Thomas Pinckney.
-He was shocked by this defeat, but many Democratic-Republican electors voted for Jefferson and no one else, or for Jefferson and a candidate other than Burr.
-(Jefferson and Burr were again candidates for president and vice president during the election of 1800.
-Jefferson ran with Burr in exchange for Burr working to obtain New York's electoral votes for Jefferson.)
+Burr ran in the 1796 presidential election and received 30 electoral votes, coming in fourth behind John Adams, Thomas Jefferson and Thomas Pinckney.
+He was shocked by this defeat, but many Democratic-Republican electors voted for Jefferson and a candidate other than Burr.

 President John Adams appointed Washington as commanding general of U.S. forces in 1798, but he rejected Burr's application for a brigadier general's commission during the Quasi-War with France.
 Washington wrote, "By all that I have known and heard, Colonel Burr is a brave and able officer, but the question is whether he has not equal talents at intrigue."
-Burr was elected to the New York State Assembly in 1798 and served there through 1799.
+Burr returned to the New York State Assembly in 1798 and served there through 1799.
 During this time, he cooperated with the Holland Land Company in gaining passage of a law to permit aliens to hold and convey lands.
-National parties became clearly defined during Adams' Presidency, and Burr loosely associated himself with the Democratic-Republicans.
+National parties became clearly defined during Adams' presidency, and Burr loosely associated himself with the Democratic-Republicans.
 However, he had moderate Federalist allies such as Senator Jonathan Dayton of New Jersey.